Pressing Matters

 Image courtesy of Ane Thon Knutsen

-This exhibition brings together contemporary art that engages with the work of Virginia Woolf as both a modernist writer and publisher.
-The exhibition, which will run in the University of Sussex Library from June—September 2025, coincides with the centenary of the publication of Mrs Dalloway and with the 34th Annual International Conference on Virginia Woolf, which will take place at the University of Sussex (co-hosted with King’s College London), 5th-8th July 2025.
+This exhibition brought together contemporary art that engages with the work of Virginia Woolf as both a modernist writer and publisher.
+The exhibition, which ran in the University of Sussex Library from June-September 2025, coincided with the centenary of the publication of Mrs Dalloway and with the 34th Annual International Conference on Virginia Woolf, which took place at the University of Sussex (co-hosted with King’s College London), 5 July-8 July 2025.

-The largest work in the exhibition, Ane Thon Knutsen’s Mapping Nancy Cunard’s Parallax, is a collective response to a long modernist poem by Nancy Cunard, which alongside Woolf’s more famous novel was also published by Virginia and Leonard Woolf at the Hogarth Press 100 years ago in 1925.
-This collaborative and continually evolving artwork is part of a three-year artistic research project on past, present and future publishing, expanding work begun with students at the Oslo National Academy of the Arts.
-It has been added to by staff and students at the University of Sussex, using its Victorian Albion Press and will be further developed with participants at the Virginia Woolf conference and beyond.
-Ane Thon Knutsen is the 2025 Artist in the Archives for the Centre for Modernist Studies at the University of Sussex.
+The largest work in the exhibition, Ane Thon Knutsen’s Mapping Nancy Cunard’s Parallax, was a collective response to a long modernist poem by Nancy Cunard, which, alongside Woolf’s more famous novel was also published by Virginia and Leonard Woolf at the Hogarth Press 100 years ago in 1925.
+This collaborative and continually evolving artwork formed part of a three-year artistic research project on past, present and future publishing, expanding work begun with students at the Oslo National Academy of the Arts.
+The artwork featured prints made by staff and students at the University of Sussex, and by participants at the Virginia Woolf conference, using the University’s Victorian Albion Printing Press.
+Ane Thon Knutsen was the 2025 Artist in the Archives for the Centre for Modernist Studies at the University of Sussex.

 Michelle Abbott’s 4 Beautiful Obscenities of Virginia Woolf forms part of an ongoing project of abstracted sewn insults, reinventing Woolf’s own insults through embroidery.
 In Yâdigar I (Keepsake I) and Yâdigar II (Keepsake II), Can Akgümüş creates a rich dialogue between Virginia Woolf’s 1928 novel, Orlando: A Biography and two eighteenth-century paintings by Jean-Baptiste Vanmour.
 Similarly inspired by Woolf’s Orlando, Jane Hyslop’s artist’s book, The Oak Tree: a tribute to eternity, comprises a series of drawings and pochoir prints.
 Andrea Mindel’s Madame Defarge goes Bloomsbury is a series of dissident embroideries made in response to Woolf’s writing.